-Dr Fong has worked as a doctor with NASA and currently flies as part of a Helicopter Emergency Medical Service (HEMS) crew in the UK.
+Dr Kevin Fong OBE has worked as a doctor with NASA and currently flies as part of a Helicopter Emergency Medical Service (HEMS) crew in the UK.
+As of March 2020, Kevin was seconded to NHS England COVID-19 Emergency Preparedness Resilience & Response team.
 As a frontline emergency physician, his expertise lies in understanding teamwork, risk management and decision making under extreme pressure.

-As an author, Dr Fong has written Extremes which won an American Association for the Advancement of Science Award (AAAS) in 2015.
-He was awarded an OBE for services to science, medicine and healthcare in the Queen’s birthday honours 2019.
+As an author, Kevin has written Extremes which won an American Association for the Advancement of Science Award (AAAS) in 2015.
+He was awarded an OBE for services to science, medicine and healthcare in the Queen’s Birthday Honours 2019.

 Photo credit: Anthony Cullen